Matsyir/pvp-performance-tracker/README.md

 **I can't guarantee accuracy for use outside of LMS**, because of the way attack styles are determined: that is by checking the Player's current animation.
 There are definitely a few random weapons I still haven't thought about that won't be included.
 But I am **confident it will work in over 90% of cases**, since people tend to stick to fairly common pking loadouts.
 Thankfully, most weapons AnimationIDs are re-used (e.g all normal scim slashes share one animation, crossbow is same with all bolts).
 Due to this, loads of weapons I haven't even tested are supported.

-Another part of the logic I'm not 100% confident of, although it works very well from the testing I've done so far: target selection.
+Another component I'm not 100% confident of, although it works very well from the testing I've done so far: target selection.
 It all comes from the `onInteractingChanged` event, which can have some odd behaviour sometimes since following or trading will also trigger this event.
 Attacking someone already in combat will also trigger this event.
-I put some checks to only trust a fight as started once the player has attacked back, but I bet there are other ways it can be improved I didn't think of.
+I put a few different checks to validate and ignore this event depending on the state, but I'm sure are other ways it can be improved I didn't think about.

 I would love to see other features/stats come into this plugin in the future, feel free to submit issues & PRs.
 If you find a weapon that doesn't work, let me know as well.

 ### Supported Weapons
 It would take forever to make a nicely formatted list of these, and on top of that many weapon animations are re-used, so more than I know are supported.
 Check out the variable names & comments in [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/master/src/main/java/com/pvpperformancetracker/AnimationID.java) for a full breakdown of supported weapons/what I've tested.
 All LMS gear should be supported, as well as general popular pking gear, including some less common weapons like anchor, the 4 godsword specs, revenant weapons, dmace, etc. Basically all F2P weapons should be supported as well but I don't think this would be useful for F2P.
+There are surely some uncommon but relevant weapons or specs I forgot about so feel free to submit those as an issue if you notice it in a fight, or not mentioned in the file.

 ### Known issues
-- Double deaths *not* on the same tick are not tracked.
-This can be fixed using the onPlayerDeath event - it's changing how the existing code works around deaths that is tricky.
+- **Double deaths *not* on the same tick are not tracked.** This can be fixed using the onPlayerDeath event - it's changing how the existing code works around deaths that is tricky.
-- Darts will often not get counted as their animation lasts longer than their attack so the animation doesn't change in line with the attacks.
+- **Darts will often not get counted** as their animation lasts longer than their attack so the animation doesn't change in line with the attacks.
 I don't think this can currently be fixed with how attack styles are determined.
 This probably happens with other fast weapons I haven't found yet.
+Blowpipe works fine.
+- There is no attempt to support multi at the moment, but I would assume it works to a certain extent, on 1 opponent at a time.

 ### Known unsupported weapons
-- Nightmare staves and their specs
-- Inquisitor's mace
+Not because they can't work, simply because I don't have their AnimationIDs.
+- **Nightmare staves** and their specs: probably works for any spell cast, but not certainly.
+Specs I definitely don't have.
+- **Inquisitor's mace**: It probably re-uses simple animations that are supported, but I can't be sure.